texastribune/scuole-data/README.md

 | Students per teacher   | Staff, Student, and Annual Graduates       | Latest year       |
 | Teacher salaries   | Staff, Student, and Annual Graduates       | Latest year       |

-## AskTED
-**Released: as information is updated**

-AskTED provides superintendents, principals and directory information for all schools and districts.
-The `scuole` repo downloads data from AskTED directly and updates them in our database, so there's no need to manually download and add them to `scuole-data`.

-Instructions on what commands to run to update AskTED are in the [`scuole` README](https://github.com/texastribune/scuole).

-We download data from the [directory page](http://mansfield.tea.state.tx.us/TEA.AskTED.Web/Forms/DownloadFile.aspx) and the [personnel page](http://mansfield.tea.state.tx.us/TEA.AskTED.Web/Forms/DownloadFile2.aspx).

 ## District and campus models

 Each year, there's a possibility that campuses and districts change names, are added, or are removed.
-We rely on the `entities.csv` file in each year's TAPR folder to create models for districts and campuses.
+We rely on the `reference.csv` in each year's TAPR folder to create a `entities.csv` file that will create models for districts and campuses.

-Instructions on how to create a new `entities.csv` are in the `format_new_entities` Jupyter Notebook — we should be doing this every year.
+Instructions on how to take the `reference.csv` and create a new `entities.csv` are in the [`format_new_entities` Jupyter Notebook](https://github.com/texastribune/scuole-data/blob/carla_readme_changes/format_new_entities.ipynb) — we should be doing this every year.

 We do some district and campus name re-formatting in the Jupyter Notebook (i.e. Cayuga H S --> Cayuga High School).
 Abbreviations, the Regex for those abbreviations, and the string to replace them with are in `campus_name_abbrev_guidelines.xlsx`.

+When you update entitites in [the scoule database](https://github.com/texastribune/scuole#updating-entities), you will be erasing the existing district and campus models and then re-adding every district and campus based on that `entities.csv`.
+This should take care of districts and schools that get renamed/removed/added.

 ## District boundaries and campus coordinates